Transfer Learning for Kernel-based Regression: Introduction

-Recently, transfer learning under the nonparametric setting has also received significant attention.
-Specifically, \cite{blitzer2007learning} and \cite{mansour2009domain} consider the nonparametric transfer learning in the context of the general classification problem and provide the uniform convergence bound for the estimator that minimizes a convex combination of source and target empirical risk.
+Recently, nonparametric transfer learning has also received significant attention.
+Specifically, \cite{blitzer2007learning} and \cite{mansour2009domain} consider the nonparametric domain adaptation in the context of the general classification problem and provide the uniform convergence bound for the estimator that minimizes a convex combination of the source and target empirical risk.
 The problem of nonparametric covariate shift has also attracted considerable attention in recent years \citep{pathak2022new,ma2023optimally,feng2023towards}, where either H{\"o}lder continuous function space or reproducing kernel Hilbert spaces (RKHS) is considered.
-Under the posterior drift setting, \cite{cai2021transfer} proposes a data-driven adaptive classifier for transfer learning of nonparametric classification and conducts the non-asymptotic minimax analysis, which offers valuable statistical insights and motivates many follow-up works.
+Under the posterior drift setting, \cite{cai2021transfer} proposes a data-driven adaptive classifier for transfer learning of nonparametric classification and conducts a non-asymptotic minimax study, which offers valuable statistical insights and motivates many follow-up works.
 Inspired by this work, \cite{cai2022transfer} investigates the transfer learning problem of nonparametric regression, where the $\ell_1$-distance is adopted as the similarity measure.
-Then, a novel confidence thresholding estimator is developed which can achieve the minimax optimality.
-Yet, it is interesting to point out that they focus on the function class of polynomial functions with H{\"o}lder continuity, which is still somewhat restrictive and may suffer computational burden especially when the number of covariates is relatively large.
-Compared to the local polynomial regression, KRR can better handle data with many covariates and is computationally efficient since it has an explicit solution.
+Then, a novel confidence thresholding estimator is developed, which can achieve optimality.
+Yet, it is interesting to point out that they focus on the function class of polynomial functions with H{\"o}lder continuity, which is still somewhat restrictive and may suffer computational burden, especially when the number of covariates is relatively large.
+Compared to local polynomial regression, KRR can better handle data with many covariates and is computationally efficient since it has an explicit solution.
 More importantly, the method in \cite{cai2022transfer} is not able to deal with the presence of negative sources, while an efficient nonparametric transfer learning algorithm is developed in this paper for mitigating such adverse effects.

-\subsection{Paper Organization}
+\subsection{Paper organization}